Justice Sustainable Development Strategy 2020 to 2023

 - ensuring the Department is able to bring a broad sustainable development perspective to discussion and decision making;

-- exploring opportunities to introduce sustainable practices through corporate and program-based initiatives; and,
+- exploring opportunities to introduce sustainable practices through corporate, policy and program-based initiatives

-- encouraging responsible management of resources, sustainable economic practices and healthy communities through education and awareness building.
+- encouraging responsible management of resources, sustainable economic practices and healthy communities through education and awareness building; and,

 Peaceful, Just and Inclusive Societies and Strong Institutions